Henry-Bernardin/Color-Game/README.md

 ### LIVE LINK: https://romantic-bose-5c895b.netlify.com/

+## How To Play

+- Select the tile with the visual color that matches with the corresponding RGB code
+- Easy mode provides three colored tiles to choose from
+- Hard mode provides six colored tiles to choose from
+- Reset game by selecting "Play Again?"

 ## Features

-- Fully functional color matching Game.
+- Fully functional color matching Game
-- Functional New Color/ Reset button
+- Functional Reset button
 - Easy & hard mode

 ## Tech Used / Dependencies